Halloween Unveiled: Ancient Origins & Mysterious Beginnings

 Why do people wear costumes on Halloween?

 Wearing costumes on Halloween can be traced back to the ancient Celtic festival of Samhain.
 It was believed that on this night, the boundary between the living and the dead was blurred, and people would wear costumes and masks to confuse and ward off the roaming spirits.
 The costumes were often made of animal skins and heads, and people would also wear masks to imitate the spirits or to hide from them.
 As time went on, the tradition of wearing costumes evolved, and people began to dress up as various characters, such as witches, ghosts, and monsters.
-Today, wearing costumes is a major part of Halloween celebrations, allowing people to express their creativity and embrace the spooky spirit of the holiday.
+Today, wearing costumes is a major part of Halloween celebrations, allowing people to their creativity and embrace the spooky spirit of the holiday.

 What are some other Halloween traditions?